Suzanna-Linn/slua/docs/moving-lists.md

 To remove the last element in an array table:
 - table.remove( tabFruits )

-Again, table.remove, unlike llDeleteSubList, modifies the table and doesn't return the table.
+table.remove, unlike ll.DeleteSubList, modifies the table and doesn't return the table.

 To remove any element in the table we have the same function with a second paramenter, the index of the element:
 - table.remove( tabFruits, 3 )

-To add one table to another, like   tabFruits = tabFruits + tabExoticFruits, we have:
+To add one table to another:
 - table.move( tabExoticFruits, 1, #tabExoticFruits, #tabFruits + 1, tabFruits )
+  - like tabFruits = tabFruits + tabExoticFruits

 In this example table.move() copies the first table (tabExoticFruits) from the index 1 to the index #tabExoticFruits (from start to end), into the second table (tabFruits) starting at #tabFruits + 1 (at the end).

+table.move() copies or moves a range of elements from one part of an array table to another part or into a different array table.
+It's more efficient that copying with a loop and It handles overlapping ranges correctly.

 The parameters of table.move() are:
 - table to be copied
 - copy from index (1, from start)
 - copy to index (#table, to the end)
 - index where to insert the copied table (#table + 1, to add after; 0, to add before)
-- table to be copied to
+- table to be copied to (optional, if omitted it copies to the same table)

 It returns the modified table in the 5th parameter.

 Another example with table.move:
 - local newTab = table.move(myTab, 4, 6, 1, {})
- - like list newTab = llList2List( myTab, 3, 5 )
+ - like list newList = llList2List( myTab, 3, 5 )

+table.move to copy two tables into another one:
+- local myTab3 = table.move(myTab2, 1, #myTab2, #myTab1 + 1, table.move(myTab1, 1, #myTab1, 1, {}))
+  - like list myList3 = myList1 + myList2

 To make a string with the elements of the table:
 - local myStr = table.concat( tabFruits, ", " )
   - like string myStr = llDumpList2String( tabFruits, ", " )

+But table.concat() only works with the types number and string.
+Any other type (boolean or any SLua type) throws an error.

+To get the largest positive numerical key in the table (array or dictionary):
+- local maxNumKey = table.maxn()

+To create a pre-filled array table, optionally filling it with a default value:
+- myTotals = tableCreate( 10, 0 )    --  array from 1 to 10, initialized at 0

+It's used for performance and memory optimization when creating large arrays and to initialize to some value.

 Tables in SLua are much more efficient than lists in LSL.
 Tables are a core feature of Lua and they used everywhere for many things.
 Tables are very optimized by the compiler.
 It's better to stop using the LL functions for lists and we will use the tables in Lua style.